In partnership with the Financial Services National College (FSNC).

-According to estate agent, Hamptons International, the average single first-time buyer has to save for more than a decade (10 years and three months) before they can afford a 15% mortgage deposit in England and Wales – six years longer than those purchasing as a couple.
+According to consumer advice website, Which?, the average single first-time buyer has to save for more than a decade before they can afford a 15% mortgage deposit in England and Wales – Londoners have the longest wait of all at 15 years.

-Regardless of marital status, the research is sobering news for prospective homeowners looking to plant roots of their own.
+Regardless of marital status or where in the country you live, the research is sobering news for prospective homeowners looking to plant roots of their own.

 How do you save money for a deposit to buy your first home?